sonatype-nexus-community/nexus-repository-installer/README.md

 ```

 Build the RPM in a docker container.
 The RPM will be written to `build/`.
 Skip download and use local build/BUNDLE_FILE.
+Useful if cached build
+artifacts are unavailable upstream.

 ```
 $ SKIP_FETCH=true make docker